 "Oh, okay, same as above, just fill in all," I said, sighing.

-She smiled gently and dialed an extension and a very tall
+She smiled gently and dialed an extension and a very tall woman came out and looked me over.
+The giant said, "Come with me, I know exactly what you need."

 One hour later I felt like an overcooked noodle and as though I was in another world, and someone had to help me find my coat.
 I've booked Helga once a month for the rest of this decade.